paul-wolf/djaq/docs/index.rst

    DQ("Book", "name as title, publisher.name as publisher").go()

 This retrieves a list of book titles with book publisher.
 But you can formulate far more sophisticated queries; see below.
 You can send Djaq queries from any language, Java, Javascript, golang, etc. to a Django application and get results as JSON.
-In contrast to REST frameworks, like TastyPie or Django Rest Framework (DRF), you have natural access to the Django ORM from the client.
+In contrast to REST frameworks, you have natural access to the Django ORM from the client.

 Djaq sits on top of the Django ORM.
 It can happily be used alongside QuerySets.